📩 Event Subscribers

 object, saved on the subscriber.

-While subscribers internally save a MetaCollection
+While subscribers internally save a MetaCollection, the return type of #getMeta() is a ReadonlyMetaCollection,

 meaning that external objects can read the collection, but not modify it.